amandahla/mynginx-controller/README.md

 ## Changelog

+### 2025-09-19
+Refactor finalizer and ensureDeployment.

+### 2025-09-01
-1. Controller creates, updates and deletes deployment based on CRD mynginx.
+Controller creates, updates and deletes deployment based on CRD mynginx.